 Federal Direct Loans are provided directly to students through the Federal Direct Loan Program.
-The amount you can borrow each year depends on your grade level (Subsidized Loans for Undergraduate students also depends on financial need).
-The Federal Stafford Loan (Subsidized and Unsubsidized) interest rate for Undergraduate students is fixed at 5.05% and the Federal Unsubsidized Stafford Loan interest rate for Graduate students is fixed at 6.60%, for loans with an award period beginning after July 1, 2018.
+The amount you can borrow each year depends on your grade level.
+(Subsidized Loans for Undergraduate students also depend on financial need.)
+The Federal Stafford Loan (Subsidized and Unsubsidized) interest rate for undergraduate students is fixed at 5.05% and the Federal Unsubsidized Stafford Loan interest rate for graduate students is fixed at 6.60%, for loans with an award period beginning after July 1, 2018.

 Undergraduate students borrowing a Subsidized Loan in their first year can borrow up to $3,500; in their second year, up to $4,500; and in succeeding years, up to $5,500, with an additional $2,000 in Unsubsidized Stafford loan money.
-The combined Subsidized and Unsubsidized Stafford loan aggregate limit is $31,000.
-The Stafford annual loan limit for a student enrolled in a graduate or professional program of study is $20,500.00.
-All Stafford loans for graduate and professional program students are Unsubsidized.
-A graduate or professional student's unpaid principal amount of Stafford loans (including all SLS and Direct Stafford loans received or any portion of an outstanding consolidation loan that fully repaid such loans) may not exceed $138,500.
-If you qualify for the interest subsidy based on your need, the Federal government will pay the interest while you are in school until six months after your studies have ended.
+The combined Subsidized and Unsubsidized Stafford Loan aggregate limit is $31,000.
+The Stafford Loan annual limit for a student enrolled in a graduate or professional program of study is $20,500.
+All Stafford Loans for graduate and professional program students are Unsubsidized.
+A graduate or professional student's unpaid principal amount of Stafford Loans (including all SLS and Direct Stafford loans received or any portion of an outstanding consolidation loan that fully repaid such loans) may not exceed $138,500.
+If you qualify for the interest subsidy based on need, the federal government will pay the interest while you are in school until six months after your studies have ended.
 You must then begin repayment of principal and interest.

 If you are awarded a Federal Stafford Loan, you'll be notified in your Financial Aid Acceptance agreement.
 New students will need to accept or decline this award.

-The Federal Government requires that in order to qualify for a Federal Stafford student loan, you must:
+The federal government requires that in order to qualify for a Federal Stafford Loan, you must:

-- be pursuing a degree in an accredited program in an eligible institution.
+- Be pursuing a degree at an accredited program in an eligible institution.

 If you do not have sufficient need to qualify for a Subsidized Loan, you may qualify for an Unsubsidized Loan.
-You are responsible to pay the interest that accures on this loan while you are in school.
+You are responsible to pay the interest that accrues on this loan while you are in school.
 Repayment of principal and interest begins six months after your studies have ended.
 Students interested in Federal Stafford Loan funding must be enrolled at least half time (6 credits each semester for undergraduates and Law School students and 4.5 credits each semester for other graduate students).
 Loans usually disburse to your account on or about 10 days prior to the start of each term.
-Please note: disbursement may not occur if you have not completed all the requirements and/or submitted all the required documentation.
+Please note: Disbursement may not occur if you have not completed all the requirements and/or submitted all the required documentation.
 Please check the loan disclosure statement from the Federal Direct Loan Program for more information.
-Students have the right to cancel all or part of the loan or disbursement prior to or after the funds have been disbursed to the university.
-Prior to the disbursement of the loan students should contact the Hofstra Student Financial Services Suite and request that the loan be canceled or reduced.
-After the loan has been disbursed to the university, students need to contact the Office of Student Financial Services and request that all or a portion of the loan funds be returned to their lender.
-You can contact the Office of Student Financial Services via E-mail or visit them in person in Memorial Hall on the second floor.
+Students have the right to cancel all or part of the loan or disbursement prior to or after the funds have been disbursed to the University.
+Prior to the disbursement of the loan, students should contact the Office of Student Financial Services and request that the loan be canceled or reduced.
+After the loan has been disbursed to the University, students need to contact the Office of Student Financial Services and request that all or a portion of the loan funds be returned to their lender.
+You can contact the Office of Student Financial Services via rmail or visit them in person in Memorial Hall on the second floor.

 |Unsubsidized Stafford Eligibility|